vilgacx/raycastings/README.md

 [Make Your Own Raycaster Part 1 - 3DSage](https://youtu.be/gYRrGTC7GtA?si=0bYb6x5M5bPB5vTz)
 [DDA Line Drawing Algorithm - Computer Graphics - Abdul Bari](https://youtu.be/W5P8GlaEOSI?si=IL-90GP7--I_phFt)

-*To be honest I didn't watched or read much of these stuff for making this project I learned about it through the proccess of making it.
-Which can get painfull sometimes but thinking from scratch is like inventing it.*
+***(To be honest I didn't watched or read much of these stuff for making this project I learned about it through the proccess of making it.
+Which can get painfull sometimes but thinking from scratch is like inventing it.)***
+***(I might make a video on it, explaining it in my own way)***